 - Analog Emulation Plugins (UAD Powered Plugins)

 - Snake Cable

 1. Rack Mount

 The one thing you see common in all professional recording studios is rack mount.
 Rackmounts are the advanced version of the desktop audio interface and effect system.

 A rack mount with some good effect processors and audio interfaces costs thousands of dollars.
 Having one is like a milestone for your studio.

 The advantage of rackmount systems is you get all the professional needs inside one rack.
 Such as effect processors, audio interfaces with several inputs that help you record large bands, mastering suites, and many more.

 It’s just like the whole thing is under one roof.

-When you want to upgrade your homes studio into a semi-pro studio, rack mount system is the very first thing you need to go more professional.
+When you want to upgrade your home studio into a semi-pro studio, a rack mount system is the very first thing you need to go more professional.